Key takeaways

 What is Groq?

-A company building custom Language Processing Units (LPUs) optimized for AI inference, offering the fastest LLM inference speeds available.
+A company building custom Language Processing Units (LPUs) optimized for AI inference, operating GroqCloud — one of the fastest LLM inference APIs available.

 How fast is Groq?

-Often 10x+ faster than GPU-based platforms, with deterministic latency and no batching delays.
+Often several times faster than GPU-based platforms, with deterministic latency and no batching delays.
+Groq is the speed benchmark others measure against.

 Is Groq free?

-Groq offers a generous free tier.
-Production usage is pay-per-token.
+Groq offers a free tier for development.
+Production usage is pay-per-token, with batch processing and spend limits available.

 Company Overview